MerryGusmas/groupstoragetracker/README.md

 Stacks are ignored for this calculation.
 For example, a stack of cheap runes will not be tracked just because the stack total is high.

-### Manual Tracked Items

-A comma-separated or newline-separated list of item names or item IDs that should always be tracked.

 ### Show Inventory Items

 When enabled, items currently in your inventory are included in the missing-items display.